MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 We will visualise the metaphlan results using R.

 We will use RStudio thru Puhti web interface.
-And use packages: [vegan](https://cran.r-project.org/web/packages/vegan/vegan.pdf), [tidyverse](https://www.tidyverse.org/), [phyloseq](https://joey711.github.io/phyloseq/) and [microViz](https://david-barnett.github.io/microViz/).
+And R packages: [vegan](https://cran.r-project.org/web/packages/vegan/vegan.pdf), [tidyverse](https://www.tidyverse.org/), [phyloseq](https://joey711.github.io/phyloseq/) and [microViz](https://david-barnett.github.io/microViz/).
-Everything except microViz in pre-installed in Puhti.
-You can find instructions on how o install your own packages to Puhti from [here](https://docs.csc.fi/apps/r-env/#r-package-installations).
+Only microViz needs to be installed in Puhti.
+You can find instructions on how to install your own packages to Puhti from [here](https://docs.csc.fi/apps/r-env/#r-package-installations).

 Log in to [www.puhti.csc.fi](www.puhti.csc.fi) and choose RStudio from the apps.
 Use the default resources and click `Launch`.

-Command for R.
+Commands for R:

 ```r
 # setup path to installed packages
 .libPaths(c("/projappl/project_2001499/project_rpackages_r421", .libPaths()))